Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

 1. Back in the Snowflake UI, let’s take a quick look at the query history to see all the work that Fivetran/dbt performed.
 ![Snowflake Part 2 - 1](assets/vhol_fivetran/image53.png)

-2. Click on Add a filter.
+2. Click on **Add a filter**.
 ![Snowflake Part 2 - 2](assets/vhol_fivetran/image20.png)

 3. Change the left box to User and select PC_FIVETRAN_USER in the right box.
-All of the Fivetran/ dbt queries executed as this user.
+All of the Fivetran/dbt queries executed as this user.
 ![Snowflake Part 2 - 3](assets/vhol_fivetran/image69.png)

 4. In the table below you can see all of these queries.
 Scroll down.
 Click on a SQL text value and you’ll see a pop-up of the specific SQL statement.
-You can read about this UI screen here.
+You can read about this UI screen [here](https://docs.snowflake.com/en/user-guide/ui-history.html).
 ![Snowflake Part 2 - 4](assets/vhol_fivetran/image65.png)

 5. Click on the Worksheets tile at the top.